The Filter — A Prioritization System for Growing Companies

 Most systems like this cost thousands before you see a single document.
 We give you the whole thing upfront — free, no strings.

 The playbook is complete and it will work.
-What it can't give you is a neutral operator in the room — someone with no history, no politics, and no stake in who wins the first review session.
+What it can't give you is a neutral operator in the room.
+The system doesn't fail because it's incomplete — it fails the first time a senior leader's pet project scores a 4.2 and someone has to hold the line.
+That's a lot easier when it's not your job on the line.
 That's the part you hire.

 The intake system, scoring model, and full rules document